Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pyBH9slmZjY.md

 ### Transcript

-> can you improve ladder rendering distance uh i don't know can we i don't know if that's something that we've uh seen as an issue so please report that on the q website if you think we should
+> can you improve ladder rendering distance, i don't know can we i don't know if that's something that we've, seen as an issue so please report that on the q website if you think we should